 Draw and cut the pumpkin and BOO! shapes from Smoothfoam.
 Cut out the eyes, nose and mouth.
 Cut a 6″ x 4″ piece of Smoothfoam for the back support.
 Sand the edges to remove any rough spots.

 Paint the BOO! cutout black.
 Spritz the pumpkin with red and yellow ink.
 The spray inks make it easy to get the color inside the eyes, nose and mouth.

 Highlight the shape of the pumpkin with orange craft paint, then metallic gold.
 Paint the stem green and black.
 Paint the back support orange.
 Allow to dry.

 Draw the outline and ridges of the pumpkin and outline the features with dimensional paint pens.

 To assemble, insert two toothpicks dipped in glue into the base of the BOO! about halfway.
 Dip the remaining ends in adhesive and insert them into the top of the pumpkin.Insert the two remaining toothpicks dipped in adhesive into the base support about 3/4 of the length of the toothpicks and insert the remaining ends, dipped in adhesive, into the bottom back of the pumpkin.

 Place the pumpkin on a tabletop or shelf and place the tap light on the base support.
 Turn it on for an eerie glow.

-This owl will light up any fall celebration!
+This Halloween owl decoration will light up any fall celebration!
 His eyes are made with tea lites and Smoothfoam mini wreaths.
-He is a little spooky and a lot of cute, so let me tell you how to make one!
+This DIY light-up owl is a little spooky and a lot of cute, so let me tell you how to make one!